Andy Hall (American football)

-Andrew Steven Hall (born November 26, 1980) is a former American football quarterback of the National Football League, Arena Football League and af2.
-He was drafted by the Philadelphia Eagles in the sixth round of the 2004 NFL Draft.
-He played college football at Georgia Tech before transferring to Delaware.
+Andrew Steven Hall (born November 26, 1980) is an American former professional football player who was a quarterback in the National Football League (NFL), Arena Football League (AFL) and af2.
+He was selected by the Philadelphia Eagles in the sixth round of the 2004 NFL draft.
+He played college football for the Georgia Tech Yellow Jackets before transferring to the Delaware Fightin' Blue Hens.

-Early years
+Early life

 Hall attended Cheraw High School in Cheraw, South Carolina, where he lettered in football and baseball.
 Playing pitcher, he led the school's baseball team to the South Carolina AA State Championship title, during which he pitched a no-hitter in the championship game, and was selected to the North/South All-Star team.
 He was named 2a player of the year as a senior in baseball while leading the state in home runs.
 He was named to the South Carolina Shrine bowl football team as a senior.

 College career

 Hall attended the University of Delaware and led the Fightin' Blue Hens to the 2003 Division I-AA National Championship.
 He transferred to Delaware after starting his career at Georgia Tech.
 His wife, Mary Melissa Bailey, was a Georgia Tech cheerleader, seven-time All-American cheerleader, and 2004 Cheersport National Partner Stunt Champion with King Harrison.

 In 2003, while on the way to the national championship, Hall was named the Atlantic 10 Conference's offensive player of the year.
 He was also honored as the Tri-State Player of the Year, University of Delaware Male Athlete of the Year, and finished third for the Walter Payton Award, all during his senior year at Delaware.
 He completed 62 percent of his passes for 2,764 yards and 25 touchdowns.
 Hall also ran for 710 yards and eight more touchdowns.

 Hall finished his college career at Delaware with a school-record 57.4 completion percentage for 4,596 yards and 34 touchdowns.
 He also became fifth on the school's all-time list with 6,169 yards of total offense.

+In 2024, Delaware announced that it will be inducting Hall into the Delaware Athletic Hall of Fame, alongside Hall's coach K. C. Keeler.

 Professional career

 Philadelphia Eagles

-Hall was drafted by the Philadelphia Eagles with the 185th overall selection in the sixth round of the 2004 NFL Draft and spent two years with the team.
+Hall was selected by the Philadelphia Eagles with the 185th overall selection in the sixth round of the 2004 NFL draft.
+He spent two years with the team.
 Before the 2005 season, he was allocated to the Rhein Fire of NFL Europe.